-Love, affection, adoration..?
-Maybe, but these are not enough to put your confidence in another person.
+Love, affection, adoration.. perhaps these are not enough to put your confidence in another person.
 If you are able to rely on someone for everything in your life, without questioning their judgment, it is because you trust them.

 Trust is what cements the foundation of every relationship and plays a significant role in developing secure and healthy relationships (1).
 When there is a lack of trust between a couple, it gives rise to problems.